I look to help clients become more self-aware, which in turn leads them to healthy change.

 I believe that we are all unique individuals and that our various cultures, familial/social systems, genetic makeups, and life experiences affect who we are and the obstacles we may face.
 I work to highlight client's strengths, and help the client feel confident in relying on these strengths.
 I believe that the therapist/client relationship leads to new insights, and therefore lasting change for the client.
 I look to help clients become more self-aware, which in turn leads them to healthy change.
 My goal is to help clients feel safe and free from judgment during the therapeutic process.
 I believe that the client is the expert of their own experiences, which I find important when seeing clients of various backgrounds that may or may not be similar to my own.

-I have a background of working with adolescents who have struggled with eating disorders, OCD, anxiety, depression, bullying, and social anxiety.
-Throughout my time working at a residential eating disorder facility I learned about the complexities of these diagnoses and how best to support those struggling, especially during the challenging time that is adolescence.
-I witnessed first hand the importance of a trusting, strong therapeutic relationship and providing a safe place for people to process what they’ve experienced.
+I have a background of working with clients who have struggled with eating disorders, OCD, anxiety, depression, bullying, social anxiety, and other various forms of trauma.
+Throughout my experiences as both a recovery coach at a residential eating disorder facility and as a counseling intern I have learned about the complexities of these diagnoses and how best to support those struggling.
+I have witnessed first hand the importance of a trusting, strong therapeutic relationship and providing a safe place for people to process what they’ve experienced.

 I hold a master’s degree in clinical mental health counseling from Portland State University and am under the supervision of Dr. Sanderson.

 I am a pacific northwest native and in my free time enjoy spending time with my many pets, watching movies, reading, and trying out different restaurants.